maryambkhan/cpnt200-achivement1/README.md

       - Card layout
       - Content section
   - I wrote few words what do i need from this page
-  - I give a viual version of it too and explaind it again
+  - I give a visual version of it too and explaind it again

   - It was weird experience lot going in head